ullanes/Fetch-Coding-Exercise/README.md

 1) Clone Repository
 2) Open project in Android Studios
 3) Run app on a Pixel 3a API 30 device
+4) Wait for Emulator Run
+5) Scroll up and down with mouse to view clean and sorted list
+6) To run all unit tests change configuration from app to MainActivityTest

 ## Unit Test

 - Remove All Null Name and  blank names

 - Add all cleaned json objects it into an ArrayList of fetchEx data class

 - Sort the Arraylist by listId then by Name